-The proposed concentration dovetails with recent department discussions on innovation, modern equipment, and an endowed professorship.
-It aligns with Loyola's commitment to quality education, capitalizing on existing expertise, and supporting the impact for quality educators on a state, national, and global scale.
+The proposed concentration dovetails with recent department discussions on innovation, aiming to bring the Montessori graduate program into the 21st century with new and modern curriculum and design.
+It aligns seamlessly with Loyola's unwavering commitment to providing quality education, leveraging existing expertise, and bolstering the impact of skilled educators on a state, national, and global scale.